Hot Chilli Sambal Recipes

 I went to Chinatown this morning to shop for ingredients for this week’s Hester Nights event.
 Walking up Mott Street to Grand St, these gorgeous bright beans caught my eye.
 In this country, I’ve heard them called all kinds of things, everything from snake beans to yard-long beans etc.

 In Malaysia, we just call them “kacang panjang” which literally means “long beans”.
-So simple and yet, just descriptive enough for everyone to know exactly which beans one is talking about!
-For the purposes of this post, we’ll stick to “snake beans” since that’s what most people here call them.
+So simple and yet, just descriptive enough for everyone to know exactly which beans you're talking about!
+For the purposes of this post, we’ll stick to “snake beans” since that’s what most people call them here in the US.

 Here's the recipe!